rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iii-lifecycle-management-of-supervisor-services/index.md

 Adjustments will take place after clicking **OK**

 Let's check what happens in vSphere.
-Multiple sections are helpful and providing valueable information.
+Multiple sections are helpful and providing valuable information.
 Obviously **All Tasks** on the vCenter level but also the **Events** on the appropriate vSphere Namespace.

 {{< image src="/img/posts/202304_supervisor_services_part_3/202304_supervisor_services_part_3_5.png" caption="Figure V: Capacity expansion - Tasks and Kubernetes Events in the vSphere Client" src-s="/img/posts/202304_supervisor_services_part_3/202304_supervisor_services_part_3_5.png" >}}